Fifty3North/troolio/README.md

 }
 ```

-You can also use Azurite to maintain the cluster:
+You can also use Azure Table Storage to maintain the cluster when more than one host node is required:

 ```
 "Shopping:Clustering": {